brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 ### Override Translations

-You can utilize the `i18n.overrideMessages` method to override messages at the request level.
+You can employ the `i18n.overrideMessages` method to override messages at the session level.
+This method is applicable to all server parts using the [RequestContext](/docs/building-your-application/data-fetching/request-context) or in web components utilizing the [WebContext](/docs/building-your-application/data-fetching/web-context).

+#### Override Translations in Server Parts

-In scenarios where we have pages connected to external i18n services, and we desire that a request to this page fetches the latest translations from the external service, this function becomes handy.
+In situations where pages are connected to external i18n services and there is a need to fetch the latest translations from the external service on each request, this function proves useful.

 ```tsx filename="src/pages/index.tsx" switcher
 import { type RequestContext } from "brisa";